DAY 20: A World Class Drive!

 “The Treasure of the Sierra Madre,” 1948

-Here’s the deal: ALL of the mountains in Mexico, from the top all the way to the bottom, from the deserts to the jungles and all the volcanoes in between, they are ALL nominally considered the Sierra Madre, which is really just a sub-set of one of the world’s greatest mountain ranges: the American Cordillera, the longitudinal hump in the landscape that runs from Alaska all the way to Southern Chile.
+Here’s the deal: More than half of the mountains in Mexico, from the top all the way to the bottom, from the deserts to the jungles and all the volcanoes in between, are nominally considered the Sierra Madre, which is really just a sub-set of one of the world’s greatest mountain ranges: the American Cordillera, the longitudinal hump in the landscape that runs from Alaska all the way to Southern Chile.
 Once you cross the border into Mexico, the great range becomes the “Mother Mountains” and there are four distinct sections:

 The Sierra Madre Occidental, which runs parallel to Mexico’s West Coast, from the border as far as Puerto Vallarta.